- About Breast Cancer

 Tami B. Simmons

-Tami B. Simmons is vice president of Institutional Advancement Johnson C. Smith University.
-Simmons, a member of JCSU’s Board of Trustees, serves as executive director of Susan G. Komen Charlotte having joined the organization in 2012.
-She assumed her role at the University on Oct.
-18, 2017, heading the areas of fundraising and development, communications and marketing, and alumni relations.
+Tami B. Simmons is vice president of Institutional Advancement Johnson C. Smith University, where she heads the areas of fundraising and development, communications and marketing, and alumni relations.

 Simmons comes to JCSU with a wealth of experience.
 Previously, she spent five years at Susan G. Komen Charlotte and 19 with Wells Fargo, leaving as senior vice president and director of corporate philanthropy for the Eastern United States.
 Prior to her position at Wells Fargo, Simmons was community affairs manager for Wachovia’s Charlotte headquarters region where she managed the corporation’s charitable giving and community affairs initiatives.